hummusbird/powercord-crypto/README.md

 `.chart [crypto] [days]` - Prints an ASCII price history chart.

-`.list` - Lists available fiats and cryptos, that can be used in .rate and .convert.
+`.crypto list crypto/fiat [page]` - Lists available fiats and cryptos that can be used in .rate and .convert.

-`.donate` - Lists crypto donation addresses for powercord-crypto ;)
+`.crypto donate` - Lists crypto donation addresses for powercord-crypto ;)

 Some commands are explained further below.